nkh/P6-Data-Dump-Tree/README.md

   * "color blob mode"

-See <Color Blob mode> for a way to gain control over the tree rendering at every node rendering.
+See <Color Blob mode> for a way to gain control over the tree rendering.

 ### Horizontal layout